-1. Property, plant and equipment - The variance is mainly attributed to the revaluation of infrastructure assets resulting in a large increase in the asset value.
-The actual revaluation amount was larger than initially budgeted for.
+- 1. Property, plant and equipment The variance is mainly attributed to the revaluation of infrastructure assets resulting in a large increase in the asset value.
+The actual revaluation amount was larger than initially budgeted for. - 2.
+Intangible assets The increase is due to more licenses being maintained and paid than in previous years - 3.
+Deferred Tax The variance is mainly attributed to the larger than anticipated taxable loss resulting in a large temporary tax difference.